ipml/ipml.io/_solutions/open-database.md

 image: 012-open.svg
 ---

-An open and distributed database that is not profit-oriented entity and is openly accessible enables every businessman to open his own realm without asking for permission and / or getting prices dictated.
-Such a database could revolutionize retail markets and on top of that, create unimagined synergies between dealers create.
-Such a database can be build with Blockchain technologies.
+An open and distributed database that is not controlled by a profit-oriented entity.
+Its openness enables every business to independently set their own prices.
+Such a database could revolutionize retail markets by creating unimagined synergies between potential buyers and sellers as well as open opportunities for 3rd parties to provide services ontop of it.
+Such a database can be built with blockchain technologies.